Alex-twn/STM32MP15x_workshop/readme.md

 > PC $> chmod 600 $HOME/.git-proxy.auth
 > ```

-Here is a command to test this proxy settings:
+​	Here is a command to test this proxy settings:

 > ```bash
 > PC $> git ls-remote git://git.openembedded.org/openembedded-core > /dev/null && echo OK || echo KO
 > ```

-The command should return 'OK', else proxy settings are wrong
+​	==> This command should return *OK* else the proxy settings are wrong